9/22/14

 1. Separate crab into individual pieces (only if compressed in package – if not, disregard) then chop into 1/2-inch pieces; add to a medium bowl.

-2. Add remaining ingredients and gently stir until well combined.
+2. Add remaining ingredients then gently stir until well combined.

 3. Serve immediately or cover and refrigerate to store.

-seafood, salad, shrimp, crabmeat, imitation crab, easy, recipe, how to, spread, old bay, best, ryan's
+seafood, salad, shrimp, crab meat, imitation crab, easy, recipe, how to, spread, old bay, best, ryan's, homemade

 Keep up with my latest shenanigans by following South Your Mouth!